hackforla/peopledepot/docs/contributing/tools/pre-commit.md

     pre-commit autoupdate
     ```

+## Helpful automations

+??? note "Autofix file line endings to LF"

+    We use LF line endings since the code is designed to run on Linux.
+We're forcing this to happen so speed up our PR review process.
+Individual developers should still set up their editors to use LF line endings.

+    We do this via the following lines in `git-commit-hooks`:

+    ```bash
+    - id: mixed-line-ending
+    args: [--fix=lf]
+    exclude: ^app/core/initial_data/
+    ```

+    Note that we're excluding the initial data from this check for now since we're not decided on the correct line ending there.

 ## Disabled rules

 Sometimes, we need to disable a few specific rules that are causing problems.
 We list them here along with information about them.